arjun-kshirsagar/Redis-Server/readme.md

-Sure!
-Here's a sample README for your FastAPI-based key-value server:

----

 # Key-Value Cache Server

 This is a simple key-value server built using **FastAPI** and **Cachetools**.
 It provides a basic caching mechanism that allows you to store and retrieve key-value pairs with an optional in-memory cache backed by an LRU (Least Recently Used) cache.